protofire/Cardano-SmartDB/README.md

 - **Concurrent Transaction Handling**: Robust system for managing multiple simultaneous transactions with minimal conflicts.
 - **Authorization**: All API endpoints are secured with authorization logic using Next.js sessions and JWT tokens.
 - **API Handling**: The library handles all API routes, reducing the complexity in the projects that use our library.
-- **Example Project**: Includes a comprehensive example project in the `example` folder demonstrating the use of the library.
 - **Node.js Dependency**: This is a Node.js library to add as a dependency in dApps projects.
 - **Database Flexibility**: Now supports both non-relational databases (using MongoDB via Mongoose) and relational databases (using PostgreSQL via TypeORM), giving developers the flexibility to choose the most appropriate database solution for their project.
 - **Query Optimization**: